DanielCarlson2/Hackthethon/README.md

   -High-stress GPUs requiring maintenance intervention.

 #### How to Install:
-- Download the .csv generator files from the github repository.
+- Download the .csv generator files from the GitHub repository.
 - Run in R or RStudio.

 #### How to use .csv Generator: